 - Frequently updated and new sensors are added

 When you install PRTG you will get a Core Server with a Local Probe.
-The Corde Server stores the data, runs the web server, does the alerting and a lot more.
+The Core Server stores the data, runs the web server, does the alerting and a lot more.
 Where the probe actually collects the data from all the sensors.
 Now in a small local environment, one machine will do just fine collecting and processing all the data.
-But there are situations where a Remote Probe can be really useful.

 The most common use for a remote probe is to collect the data from a branch office.
 If your network is separated by a firewall and the local probe can’t collect the data, then you can use a remote probe that you install at the branch office.
 The remote probe can connect to the core server through your firewall and even over the public internet.
 So the data is sent back to the core server to be processed.

 Another reason to use the remote probes is when you want to use NetFlow or Packet Sniffing sensors on another server or computer.
 By installing the remote probe you can read out every little detail of the Ethernet traffic.

 The requirements of the PRTG Remote probe are really low.
 I installed it on one of the application servers that are already running on the remote offices.
 But if we check the system requirements it only requires on a Win 10 OS with 2GB memory.